 Currently Western Medicine does not offer a treatment for Alpha-Gal.
 At Acupuncture Works the solution offered is Soliman Auricular Allergy Treatment (SAAT) to treat Alpha-Gal Allergy.
 SAAT was developed by Dr. Nader Soliman, an innovator in the field of Auricular Medicine.
 The SAAT procedure has resulted in thousands of Americans finding remission from Alpha-Gal.

-Acupuncture Works is excited to be able to offer this treatment to the people of Lynchburg Virginia and the surrounding areas including Southwest Virginia, North Carolina, and West Virginia.
+Acupuncture Works is excited to be able to offer this treatment to the people of Lynchburg Virginia and the surrounding areas including Southwest Virginia, East Tennessee, North Carolina, and West Virginia.

 Treatment includes a consultation, evaluation, and the insertion of a tiny 3mm needle.
 One needle is inserted per allergen and up to 4 needles may be inserted during the first visit.
 Each needle is covered with medical adhesive and tape.
 The needles are retained for 3 weeks; this is how long it takes to reset the body so that it is no longer reacting to Alpha Gal.